 This video shows the new technology’s earliest working demonstrators – a light energy harvester, a self-powered wireless control and a covert surveillance device.

 A Spectral™ R&D project is underway at Old Dominion University’s Applied Research Center.
-Partially funded by a grant from the Commonwealth of Virginia’s Center for Innovative Technology, the project is expected to be completed by mid-2019 and should enable discussions with coatings manufacturers and potential licensees of the hundreds of Spectral applications.
+Partially funded by a grant from the Commonwealth of Virginia’s Center for Innovative Technology, the project is expected to be completed in 2019 and should enable discussions with coatings manufacturers and potential licensees of the hundreds of Spectral applications.

 Evercell™ is one of the Evergreen® energy harvesting technologies developed by The Face® Companies.